dltj/dltj-blog/_posts/2018-04-18-niso-privacy.markdown

 ---
-title:  "Privacy in the Context of Content Platforms and Discovery Tools"
+title: Privacy in the Context of Content Platforms and Discovery Tools
+modified: 2018-04-18T10:22:53-04:00
 categories:
 - L/IS Profession
 tags: